aten2001/gt_isye6501/hw3/report.md

 ```
 There are two values more than two standard deviations above the mean where we only expected 1.
 That's not two crazy so perhaps
 there are no outliers.
 We can use ```grubbs.test``` to help us run a hypothesis test on if the maximum point is an outlier or not.
-Surely if one of the points at the end of the specturm is an outlier it would be the maximum point.
+Surely if one of the points at the end of the spectrum  is an outlier it would be the maximum point.

 ```R
 gt <- outliers::grubbs.test(